Ultimate Wedding Alcohol Calculator For Your Party

 Serving Style

-Wedding Reception Alcohol Calculator
+Wedding Reception Alcohol Calculator: The Shopping List

-1. Six cases of beer
+1. 6 cases of premium craft and domestic beer

-3. Two to three liters of gin
+3. 2–3 liters of botanical gin

-4. Two liters of scotch
+4. 2 liters of aged rum

-5. Two liters of rum
+5. 6 liters of ultra-premium vodka

-6. Six liters of vodka
+6. 1–2 liters of 100% agave tequila

-8. Two cases of champagne
+7. 2 cases of celebratory champagne

 You might also need mixers like a tonic, club soda, cranberry juice, orange juice, grapefruit juice, ginger ale, triple sec, lime juice, sparkling water, bottled water, diet coke, and coke.
 Also, it is vital not to forget to purchase ice, ice buckets, ice chests or coolers, and stir sticks.
 Also, purchase glassware, garbage bins, and bags if your venue does not provide them.